oridonner/kafka-connect-file/README.md

 `./bin/kafka-server-start.sh config/server.properties`

 ### _SpoolDir Source Connector_
-We will import **customer** table into **customer** topic.
+We will import **customer table** into **customer topic**.
 Make sure topic is empty, if it exists data will be added to it.
 If required delete it with this command:
 `./bin/kafka-topics.sh --zookeeper localhost:2181 --delete --topic customer`

 Start _SpoolDir Source Connector_ in a stanalone mode: